-hCG Diet for Weight Loss in Maryland
+hCG Weight Loss in Maryland

 The hCG Protocol should not be thought of as a diet.
 In general, diets tend to have variability that does not address a change in metabolism.
 The purpose of the hCG Protocol is to improve metabolism, detoxify the body, and educate the patient on how different foods affect the body, so that they can maintain their weight loss after the protocol has ended.

 Developed in the 1950’s by British endocrinologist, Dr. A.T.W.
 Simeons, the hCG Protocol was designed to improve obese patients’ metabolism thus allowing for weight loss.
 When a patient practiced improved dietary habits, it was found that the weight loss was generally maintained.